Skip to content

 Populating the Auth DB with example data

-Let us add some example data to the Auth DB, in particular, creating an example user and its organization:
+Let us add some example data to the Auth DB, in particular, creating an example user and its organization.
+You will be prompted to enter the user’s password.
+Remember it.
+You will need it to log in to the n6 Portal.

-$ docker-compose run worker n6populate_auth_db -F -i -t -s example.com login@example.com
+docker compose run --rm worker n6populate_auth_db -F -i -t -s -p example.com login@example.com

 To see the results, restart (or reload) the apache2 service: